matkatmusic/PFMCPP_Project1/README.md

    - under Reviewers, request `matkatmusic`.
 By doing this, you are requesting that I review your code.

 - **DO NOT click 'Merge pull request'**.

+All of the commits for this branch will appear under the pull request, regardless of when the pull request is made.

 #
 ## 4) Wait for me to review your work.
 - Send me a Direct Message in Slack with your Pull Request link and Replit project link
 - Pin this message in our DM thread.
-- Every time you make revisions, send me the PR and Replit links again, so your code is easy to get to.
+- Every time you make revisions, send me the PR and Replit links again, so your latest work is easy to get to.

-While you're waiting, take a look at your Pull Request.
+While you're waiting, view the Pull Request Files tab.
+This will show you all of the changes in your pull request.
 You'll see exactly what I see, and you might even spot some things that you missed when looking at your project source files, like formatting issues.
 Once I receive the PR link: I will review the assignment.
 - If it's completed to my satisfaction, **I will merge it**.